 These results suggest that there are no gender differences in favoritism, but there may be in beauty stereotypes.
 In the No Information treatment, both men and women are more cooperative with an attractive person in the group.
-Men same beliefs over the actions of attractive people.
+Men and women, however, react differently to information and attractive people in the group.
+In the Information treatment, the reduction in contributions in groups of attractive people is driven by the actions of men.21